Table of Contents

 In a recent study to compare the accuracy of chest radiography in the differentiation between cardiac, renal, and capillary permeability induced pulmonary edema, the authors concluded that chest radiography is most accurate for the diagnosis of capillary permeability edema.
 Capillary permeability edema is caused by near-drowning and acute respiratory distress syndrome among other causes.

-In a patient with known history of congestive heart failure, a portable radiographic evaluation of the chest should not be relied upon for the differentiation between cardiogenic and non-cardiogenic pulmonary edema.
+In a patient with a known history of congestive heart failure, a portable radiographic evaluation of the chest should not be relied upon for the differentiation between cardiogenic and non-cardiogenic pulmonary edema.
 While the treating physician might conclude that the cause of pulmonary edema in the patient is cardiogenic, up to 90 % of the cases were later found to have some sort of acute respiratory failure as the main cause of their pulmonary edema.

 Computed Tomography in Non-Cardiogenic Pulmonary Edema